Pros and Cons of 6 Top Web Accessibility Testing Tools

 - Does not require anything to be downloaded or installed on your computer.

 - Since Tenon works by passing the URL to a browser, your site/UI need to be publicly available.

 - Can be slower than the other tools covered here.

-Automated tools can serve to significantly streamline the evaluation of a website for ADA accessibility and detect important instances of non compliance.
+Automated tools can serve to significantly streamline the evaluation of a website for ADA accessibility and detect important instances of noncompliance.
 Manual follow-up is always recommended, however, for an accurate analysis and assurance of WCAG compliance.

-Just as one, small example of the limitation of automated accessibility tools: automated tools check to ensure the presence of alt text, but if the alt tag is inaccurate such as alt="cow" for a picture of a chicken, the automated tool will not detect it—although some will point an issue that needs to be verified.
+As one, small example of the limitation of automated accessibility tools: automated tools check to ensure the presence of alt text, but if the alt tag is inaccurate such as alt="cow" for a picture of a chicken, the automated tool will not detect it—although some will point an issue that needs to be verified.